Ramadan: Etymology

-Ramadan is thought of as one of the names of God in Islam by some, and as such it is reported in many hadiths that it is prohibited to say only "Ramadan" in reference to the calendar month and that it is necessary to say "month of Ramadan", as reported in Sunni, Shia and Zaydi sources.
-However, the report has been graded by others as Mawḍūʻ (fabricated) and inauthentic.
+Ramadan is thought of as one of the names of God in Islam by some.
+Many hadiths say it is prohibited to say only "Ramadan" in reference to the calendar month and that it is necessary to say "month of Ramadan", as reported in Sunni, Shia and Zaydi sources.
+Others consider this Mawḍūʻ (fabricated) and inauthentic.

-In the Persian language, the Arabic letter ض (Ḍād) is pronounced as /z/.
-The Muslim communities in some countries with historical Persian influence, such as Afghanistan, Azerbaijan, Iran, India, Pakistan and Turkey, use the word Ramazan or Ramzan.
+In the Persian language, the Arabic letter ض (ḍād) is pronounced /z/.
+Muslim communities in some countries with historical Persian influence, such as Afghanistan, Azerbaijan, Bosnia and Herzegovina, Iran, India, Pakistan, and Turkey, use the word Ramazan or Ramzan.
 The word Romzan is used in Bangladesh.